 Sunset and twilight – from Riva degli Schiavoni you can take pictures of the sun setting behind the Giudecca Island and the Church of La Salute.

 Night – if it’s not too cold and the weather is favourable, you could spend about one hour taking night pictures of Rialto Bridge or San Marco Square.

 Sunrise – from Punta della Dogana you can photograph the sun rising behind the Giudecca Island and the Church of San Giorgio in the background.

-Morning and afternoon – after breakfast, you walk to the Accademia Bridge, from where you can enjoy a beautiful view of the final part of Gran Canal and the Church of La Salute in the background.
-Here you can try long exposures for your pictures.
+Morning and afternoon – after breakfast, you walk to the Accademia Bridge, from where you can enjoy a beautiful view of the final part of Grand Canal and the Basilica di Santa Maria della Salute in the background.
 You reach the worldwide known La Fenice Opera House and continue towards north to the Sestiere (district) Castello and then to the Sestiere of San Giovanni and Polo.

 Sunrise – get the “vaporetto” (the ferryboat) about 1 hour before sunrise to reach the Lido Island, the narrow and long strip of land just east of the city centre; here you will shoot sunrise from the beach and then the Venice skyline, a different view of this charming town.

 Morning – after breakfast at a cafeteria, you get the vaporetto back to San Marco Square.
 Here you will see Venice from a different point of view crossing through its canals by a gondola.

 Afternoon – after lunch you reach the genuine district of Cannareggio to shoot beautiful reflections of canals of this amazing area of Venice and to discover the old Jewish district where Shakespeare set his drama “The Merchant of Venice”.